Fatimid art: Rock crystal carving

-Two rock-crystal vessels, the first in Saint Petersburg and the other in San Marco in Venice are the last two remaining medieval Islamic rock crystal ewers.
+Two rock crystal lamps, the first in Saint Petersburg and the other in San Marco in Venice are the last two remaining medieval Islamic rock crystal ewers.
 “The two lamps have a form very different from the common Islamic globular vase-like lamp.
 This unusual shape can be explained in part by the material from which they were made: the high price of rock crystal and the proficiency required of the carver meant that the manufacture of these precious objects was only patronized by royalty or nobility.”
 The lamp from Saint Petersburg goes back to the boat-shaped early Christian metal lamps.
 The San Marco lamp is a rare ewer and may appear in medieval Islamic manuscript illustrations.
 Our knowledge of contemporary Fatimid glass is equally-if not more- problematic.
 "Several extraordinary relief-cut or cameo glass ewers are so similar in size, shape, and decoration to the crystal ewers that some scholars have attributed them to Fatimid Egypt.”
 Rock crystals are designed to emulate metal vessels of pre-Islamic and early Islamic era.

 Ultimately, rock crystals during the Fatimid period display decorative arts.
 Many rock crystals and their carvers have shown immense skill in their work treasured by caliphs.
 The tradition of carving rock crystal in Egypt was masterful, the purest crystals were imported from Arabia and Basra, and the islands of Zanj in East Africa.
 Nasir-i-Khusraw, Persian poet and philosopher states, "Yemen was a source of pure rock crystal, and that prior to discovering this source, lesser quality rock crystal was imported from the Maghreb and India.”
 Rock crystals has provided valuable insight into the advancement of traditional crafts that are being presented today.

-Fatimid architecture
+Architecture

 In architecture, the Fatimids followed Tulunid techniques and used similar materials, but also developed those of their own.
 In Cairo, their first congregational mosque was al-Azhar mosque ("the splendid") founded along with the city (969–973), which, together with its adjacent institution of higher learning (al-Azhar University), became the spiritual center for Ismaili Shia.
 The Mosque of al-Hakim (r.
 996–1013), an important example of Fatimid architecture and architectural decoration, played a critical role in Fatimid ceremonial and procession, which emphasized the religious and political role of the Fatimid caliph.
 Besides elaborate funerary monuments, other surviving Fatimid structures include the Aqmar Mosque (1125) as well as the monumental gates for Cairo's city walls commissioned by the powerful Fatimid emir and vizier Badr al-Jamali (r.
 1073–1094).